Showing posts with label Arts. Show all posts

 Q: This was your third journey to South Korea.
 When you look back, was there anything different this time in terms of your photography, compared to your earlier visits?

-Nadia: It was a very different expereince The first time, I had gone very casually as a tourist, to meet some friends who had invited me.
+Nadia: It was a very different experience The first time, I had gone very casually as a tourist, to meet some friends who had invited me.
 I didn't have any specific expectations.
 I used to listen to South Korean music and watch films and I had a vague idea of what I was going to find there.
 Later, I became passionate about it, I studied its history, now I have a better idea of its people and culture.

 The first exhibition I had about S. Korea was last year, it had a more of a tourist kind of pictures - beautiful places that looked like picture postcards so that persons could feel attracted to visit the country.